Experience Bangkok Chinatown through 30 Photos.

 1) Chinatown is most easily reached by boat.
 Check out Bangkok for Visitors for more details.

 2) Once there, I’d recommend covering Chinatown by foot as it’s really the only way to get a deep and immersive experience of the area.
-Better yet, do a self-guided walking tour like the folks over at Y Travel Blog did or follow this one recommended by National Geographic.
+Better yet, do a self-guided walking tour like the folks over at Y Travel Blog did.

 3) Some feel that Chinatown is best experienced at night.
 Bangkok Chinatown is simply a place that can be enjoyed anytime.